jbeno/cursor-notebook-mcp/README.md

 *   `notebook_validate`: Validates the notebook structure against the `nbformat` schema.
 *   `notebook_get_info`: Retrieves general information (cell count, metadata, kernel, language info).
 *   `notebook_export`: Exports the notebook to another format (e.g., python, html) using nbconvert. **Note:** See External Dependencies below for requirements needed for certain export formats like PDF.
+* `notebook_get_outline`: Produces an outline showing cell numbers with major headings/functions and line counts to make it easier for the agent to navigate a large notebook.
+* `notebook_search`: Searches cells for a keyword, showing which cell matches were found with contextual snippets.
+This helps the agent know which cell to read/edit when asked to modify something.

 ## Requirements